hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Now writes up "carpenter and undertaker":
 >
-> A pop-gun maker, tho' on Saffron-hill,
+> A pop-gun maker, though on Saffron-hill,
 >
 > Will write up "builder", to proclaim his skill.
 >